+Courses Un

-1st Semester /Fall
+1st Semester/Fa all

-CHEM 1A General Chemistry 5
+CHEM 1A General Chemistry

-CIS 1 Introduction to Computer Information Systems 4
+CIS 1 Introduction to Computer Information Systems r

-General Education and Electives 6
+General Education and Electives

-Total Units 15
+Total Units

-2nd Semester r/Spring
+2nd Semester/S Spring

-CHEM 1B General Chemistry 5
+CHEM 1B General Chemistry

-General Education and Electives 10
+General Education and Electives

-Total Units 15
+Total Units

-3rd Semester /Fall
+3rd Semester/Fa all

-CHEM 12A Organic Chemistry 5
+CHEM 12A Organic Chemistry

-General Education and Electives 10
+General Education and Electives

-Total Units 15
+Total Units

-4th Semester /Spring
+4th Semester/S pring

-Analytical Instrumentation

 CHEM 12B Organic Chemistry

-CHEM 18
+CHEM 18 Analytical Instrumentation n

+General Education and Electives

+Total Units

+Prod gram Learning Outcomes

-- Demonstrate an understanding of and ability to follow protocols and use of standard and analytical equipment, materials, and techniques employed in general, organic and analytical chemistry laboratory. - Demonstrate the ability to perform basic calculations related to preparation of solutions and quantitative and qualitative analyses commonly used in experiments in - Demonstrate the ability to work individually or with a team on any assignments.
+- · Demonstrate an understanding of and ability to follow protocols and use of standard and analytical equipment, materials, and techniques employed in general, organic and analytical chemistry laboratory. - Demonstrate the ability to perform basic calculations related to preparation of solutions and quantitative and qualitative analyses commonly used in experiments in chemistry. - Demonstrate the ability to work individually or with a team on any assignments.